CaliLuke/llm-image-tagger/README.md

 This will:

 1. Run the test suite before starting the server
-2. Enable auto-reload for code changes
+2. Enable auto-reload for code changes (no manual restarts needed)
 3. Start the server at <http://127.0.0.1:8000>

+The application uses uvicorn's auto-reload feature, which automatically detects code changes and restarts the server, making development much faster.
+You'll see "WatchFiles detected changes" messages in the console when files are modified.

 Additional options: